is a free Software Platform. All Simulations are calculated by our Simulation Engine.

-Startup Product Manager is the successor, the new name of Predicted Desire, from 2017.
+Startup Product Manager is the new name of Predicted Desire, from 2017.

 Perfect Desire is our professional Business Model development client.

 Modify any existing model, rename values, delete values, and create new Input Values, Targets, and Formula.
-With nothing else needed than the basic Rule of Three, you’ll be able to customize, invent, and define your own, interactive Business Model calculator.
+With nothing else than the basic Rule of Three, you’ll be able to customize, define your own, and invent new interactive Business Model simulations.

 All other Products are spin-offs of the general simulation model, so they contain a part of Perfect Desire being designed for a specific purpose.

-Each page contains an introduction to the product, as well as additional references and Weblinks.
-Should you like a product or find it any useful, we’re thankful if you’d express your gratitude by placing a 5-star feedback at the bottom of each page (or everything you find appropriate for a free software).
-As well, you can Pay with a Tweet, as explained below.
+Each product download page contains an introduction to the product as well as additional references and Weblinks.
+Should you like a product or find it any useful, we’re thankful if you’d express your gratitude by placing a 5-star feedback at the bottom of each page, or

 Chapter 2: Installation